LeonarddeR/unicodebrailleinput/readme.md

 * Press OK.
 * The required unicode characters will be copied to your clipboard ready for you to  paste.

+## Changes for 3.1

+* The tab order for the radio buttons and the input edit control has been swapped.
+* Updated translations.

 ## Changes for 3.0

 * New maintainer: Leonard de Ruijter.